yapl-language/documentation/src/content/docs/reference/api.md

 try {
   await yapl.render('template.yapl'); // Error!
 } catch (error) {
-  console.error(error.message); // "loadTemplateFile is not available in the browser" }
+  console.error(error.message); // "File loading is not available.
+Provide a loadFile function in YAPLOptions or use renderString for browser usage."
+}
 ```